user66352/ScreenGrab/README.md

   - select one of the '*.monitor' devices to record system sound from speakers/headphones
 * minor changes in GUI behavior

+### New in Ver.
+0.5.2

+* selection window is now movable
+* selection window is reopened with the previously selected coordinates
+* minor tweaks to look and feel

 ## Requirements

 Since ffmpeg is used for the actual screen recording, ffmpeg must be installed.